logo

 Summary

 In this guide, we explored different ways to convert numbers to words in Excel, focusing on both VBA macros and user-defined functions.
 We provided clear step-by-step instructions and examples for each method.
-Emphasizing the benefits of WPS Office, we highlighted its compatibility with Excel, user-friendly features, and affordability.
+Emphasizing the benefits of WPS Office, we highlighted its compatibility with Excel, user-friendly features, and affordability plus its powerful WPS AI that simplifies number-to-word conversion with one quick prompt.
+WPS also provides you with a xlsx viewer to help you open and view excel files instantly.
 Whether you choose VBA or user-defined functions, this guide equips you to seamlessly achieve number-to-word conversion while recognizing the advantages of using WPS Office for enhanced office tasks.